Adithyavarun-creator/Wordpress/README.md

-A university website
-css and htm was taken as reference
+A university website that has post,professor,maps,events,advance custom fields and editable plugins css and htm was partly taken as reference